 The PMP is held at UNSW for three weeks from mid-November.
 Participants must perform at a level deemed satisfactory by the Faculty of Medicine & Health.
 Final selection for Indigenous Entry is made after the completion of the PMP.

 The Pre-Medicine Program (PMP), designed in partnership with Nura Gili, provides an introduction to the life of an undergraduate medicine student.
 You'll get to experience what it will be like to navigate studying and university life within a culturally safe and supportive environment.

 The residential program will give you an insight into the style and pace of a phase one medicine course.
 The content will cover areas in biology, pharmacology, biochemistry, physiology, anatomy, ethics and learning skills.
 The program will assist you in determining if you're ready to commit to a medicine degree at UNSW and provide us with some insight into your ability to successfully complete course requirements and demands.

-Recommendation for programs at UNSW are dependent on your progress throughout the course and results in the assessment tasks.
-You may be offered a position in the undergraduate medicine program.
-Students who are not selected for progression will be given feedback, which can include advice on other courses to consider, such as the University Preparation Program (UPP) - Science Stream.
+Recommendation for programs at UNSW are dependent on your progress throughout the program and results in the assessment tasks.
+You may be offered a place in the undergraduate medicine program.
+Students who are not selected for progression will be given feedback, which can include advice on other programs to consider, such as the University Preparation Program (UPP) - Science Stream.

 The PMP is competitive and the students who best meet the selection criteria will be considered for entry into the program.

 To apply for the PMP, please visit the Nura Gili website.